 The Quad Cities MPO has participated in traffic safety planning since its inception in 1966.
 Intersection crash reports have been prepared with the most recent specific to intersection in 2013.
 In 2020 the first Quad Cities Traffic Safety Plan was produced.
 It examined overall crashes as well as intersections and crash emphasis areas where data illustrated trends and hot spots for fatal and serious injury crashes.
 The MPO staff a Community Awareness of Roadway Safety (CARS) group in Scott County comprised of planners, engineers, public safety officials, law enforcement and representatives from the Iowa Department of Transportation (DOT).

-Bureau more than two decades ago to work on reduction of crashes, coordination of enforcement activity, and sharing of data and information to raise awareness of crash prevention or mitigation.
+It was established in partnership with the Iowa Governors’ Traffic Safety Bureau more than two decades ago to work on reduction of crashes, coordination of enforcement activity, and sharing of data and information to raise awareness of crash prevention or mitigation.
 Annually, the MPO brings together a joint group from the Iowa and Illinois Quad Cities to discuss traffic safety issues and coordination.

 Traffic Safety Action Plan – Toward Vision Zero

-Bi-State Regional Commission (BSRC) was awarded a Safe Streets and Roads for All (SS4A) Grant for planning in 2023 from the US Department of Transportation to complete a traffic safety action plan for Quad Cities-Iowa/Illinois, Muscatine, Iowa and Kewanee, Illinois.
-The USDOT SS4A program emphasizes that one death on our roadways is one too many, and the vision is to reduce this to zero, Vision Zero.
-The project goal is to develop a comprehensive traffic safety action plan for the three geographies to reduce roadway fatalities and serious injuries, and to identify the beneficial projects or solutions toward safer streets for everyone.
-Through a consultant-led process, the Project Study Partners will include collaborating with Quad Cities MPO staff and Transportation Technical Committee and with city staff from Muscatine, and Kewanee to oversee the Traffic Safety Action Plan process.
-Public involvement will part of the plan development process.
+Bi-State Regional Commission (BSRC) was awarded a Safe Streets and Roads for All (SS4A) Grant for planning in 2023 from the US Department of Transportation to complete a traffic safety action plan (TSAP) for Quad Cities-Iowa/Illinois, Muscatine, Iowa and Kewanee, Illinois.
+The TSAP was completed in May 2025.
+The SS4A program emphasizes that one death on our roadways is one too many, and the vision is to reduce this to zero, Vision Zero.
+The TSAP is a plan for the three geographies to reduce roadway fatalities and serious injuries, and to identify the beneficial projects or solutions toward safer streets for everyone.
+Through a consultant-led process, the Project Study Partners included collaborating with Quad Cities MPO staff and Transportation Technical Committee, and with city staff from Muscatine and Kewanee to oversee the process.
+Public involvement was part of the plan development process.

-What is a TSAP?
 According to the Federal Highway Administration (FHWA), a Traffic Safety Action Plan, or TSAP, is a “powerful way to prioritize safety improvements and justify investment decisions.”
 In short – it is a plan put in place to get people home safely.
 Safe streets really can be for everyone, and establishing an TSAP can be a positive move forward toward a goal of zero deaths from roadway incidents.

 A formal TSAP has many benefits, including: